 My name is Mary Millard and I hold a Masters in Education as well as being a past LPN.
-In the past 3 years I have educated myself in Microbiology, Epidemiology, and public health; along with extensively researching costs due to healthcare acquired infections as well as national statistics.
+In the past 3 years I have taken courses in Microbiology, Epidemiology, and public health; along with extensively researching costs due to healthcare acquired infections as well as national statistics.

 In fall of 2014 upon going to an emergency room after a serious bout of atrial fibrillation it was discovered that I had a 6.3cm ascending aortic aneurysm, and a partially collapsed aortic valve.
 This was deemed a genetic issue as there were no underlying diseases or health issues.

 Two days prior to surgery the valve collapsed completely and I went into cardiac arrest.
-After coding and three attempts with the paddles that failed, an extra-corporeal membrane oxygenation (ECMO) procedure was implemented; where your heart and lungs are bypassed with a machine that circulates and oxygenates your blood, and an external pacemaker beats your heart.
+After a 6 minute code and three attempts with the paddles that failed, an extra-corporeal membrane oxygenation (ECMO) procedure was implemented; where your heart and lungs are bypassed with a machine that circulates and oxygenates your blood, and an external pacemaker beats your heart.

 After three days my own heart started beating again so ECMO instruments were removed and two weeks of recovery ensued.
 Doctors feared the aneurysm would burst so the open heart surgery took place.

 Four days after the surgery I was placed in step-down, with the possibility of going home soon.
 On the fifth day my husband was visiting and noticed I was speaking in a confused manner , was feverish, and could not hold my head up.
-It was determined that acute septic shock had set in and I was rushed back to the ICU.
+After an error in calling a stroke code it was determined that acute septic shock had set in and I was rushed back to the ICU.

 Wound cultures showed that I had contracted Pseudomonas Aeruginosa, a gram negative bacteria that creates a sticky biofilm on anything that is not your DNA in the body.
 It resides in this biofilm on my graft, valve replacement, tricuspid valve ring and groin graft (from the ECMO cannula).